CONSTANT:

 DAMPER:

 A damper force controls how the wheel will react when it's moving.
 It is usually used as a (dynamic) friction or if you use it while the wheel gets back to its center position (spring effect), then it will behave like controlling the damping on a spring-mass system.
-A game will usually use the damper force in order to make it harder for the player to turn the wheel while in other circumstance make it feel like if it's very smooth and easy.
+A game will usually use the damper force to make it harder for the player to turn the wheel while in other circumstances it makes it feel like if it's very smooth and easy.

 Example: Controlling the force you need to apply on the wheel to rotate it.